ewcloud/ewc-ansible-role-remote-desktop/CONTRIBUTING.md

 On the maintainers' side:

-1. Review, validate/test internally, and provide feedback prior to porting the changes into a topic branch in the private upstream of this GitHub repository.
+1. Review, validate/test internally, and provide feedback prior to porting the changes into a topic branch in the private GitLab project upstream.
-2. Upon approval, squash changes in the upstream, making sure to write a conventional commit message in said squashing operation and including full acknowledgement of the contributors (i.e. list their GitHub handles) in the body of the commit message.
+2. Upon approval, squash-merge changes in the upstream, making sure to write a conventional commit message title during said squashing operation and including full acknowledgement of the contributors (i.e. list their GitHub handles) in the commit body.
-3. Via CI automation, update the [CHANGELOG.md](./CHANGELOG.md), commit-tag it to the main branch and mirror into GitHub.
+3. Verify the CI automation updates the [CHANGELOG.md](./CHANGELOG.md) and creates a new `git tag` on the main branch.
-4. Mark the relevant GitHub issue as resolved.
+4. Verify the latest changes are mirrored downstream and mark the relevant GitHub issue as resolved.

 ### Commit Guidelines